 In the rare event of a technical error, teachers may return a portfolio component to the student with recommendations on how to correct the submission.
+Students are responsible for their submission and unless a technical error is evident, teachers should not return a portfolio solely for the purpose of attempting to improve the student’s exam score.

-Please note that all students have agreed to abide by the College Board Artistic Integrity Agreement.
+Please note that all students have agreed to abide by the Artistic Integrity Agreement.
 Even if a teacher were to suspect that a student may have plagiarized aspects of the portfolio, the teacher must not return the submission.
 You’ll learn more about reporting plagiarism on the following page of this guide.

 How to Return a Portfolio Component to a Student